 - Most people understand some English in the cities, but that’s not always true in more rural areas.
 Usually some amusing arm waving and interpretative dancing gets the message across much to the delight of the laughing locals.

 - Don’t do anything you would’t do back home.
-I was asked several times by groups of guys to pose with a photo with them, but I wouldn’t do that with a group of strange guys back home, so just politely declined.
+I was asked several times by groups of guys to pose for a photo with them, but I wouldn’t do that with a group of strange guys back home, so just politely declined.

 - Do sit back and enjoy the beautiful chaos that India is.